Volunteer for the Financial Capability Hub!

 What support can I expect?

 You will be placed in a host venue where your supervisor can be on hand to assist and guide you.
 Host venues are across Liverpool so there should be one near you.
-Once you have completed your training (usually around 6 days spread over three weeks) we would ask you to commit to a minimum of 6 hours per week at your host venue.
+Once you have completed your training (approx 4 days over two weeks) we would ask you to commit to a minimum of 6 hours per week at your host venue.
 If for some reason you are unable to commit to this e.g. if you are in employment, you have young children or caring responsibilities then can you please state this on your application form and we will do our best to accommodate you.

 You will receive comprehensive training that will give you all the skills necessary to become a financial capability volunteer.
 Once you have been trained you should expect to receive adequate support to undertake your role.
 Your main point of contact will be your supervisor based within your chosen volunteering location and you will also have ongoing support from the financial capability hub project support worker along the way.
 Once you have completed your initial training you will have the opportunity to undertake additional training to further develop your skills & knowledge.
 Support will be given to access accredited training and you will receive travel expenses to help you undertake all the necessary training and duties of a Financial Capability Volunteer.